bloomberg/container-timing/readme.md

 </div>
 ```

 the polyfill won't be able to identify these.
 So instead it may make sense to have a separate attribute to aid in finding containers, for now I will call this `containertiming`.
-The developer can mark containers which should have timing with this attribute instead of elementtiming.
+The developer can mark containers which should have timing with this attribute instead of `elementtiming`.

 ### Recursive iteration of new DOM elements is needed